 Use 1 Oatmeal Dough For Crust & Topping

 One and done.
 With layered bars, it’s always convenient when you have 1 mixture that doubles as your crust AND topping.
-S’mores bars, berry streusel bars, lemon crumble bars, and cranberry crumble bars utilize this same convenience!
+S’mores bars, healthy berry streusel bars, cherry pie bars, oatmeal lemon crumble bars, and cranberry crumble bars utilize this same convenience!
 To make things even easier, mix all of the crust/topping ingredients together in 1 bowl.
 You need a handful of simple ingredients including melted coconut oil (or use melted butter), maple syrup, brown sugar, egg, oats, whole wheat flour (or use all-purpose), baking powder, cinnamon, nutmeg, and salt.

 How to Assemble Homemade Fig Bars